-Thrita and Avicenna: the Origin of Medicine in Central Asia
+Thrita and Avicenna: the Origin

 (Positive and Negative Aspects of the Zoroastrian Tradition)